ArctosDB/documentation-wiki/_how_to/How-to-Add-and-Edit-Attributes.markdown

 ---
-title: How To Create and Edit Attributes
+title: How To Add and Edit Attributes
 layout: default_toc
 ---

-# How to Create and Edit Catalog Record Attributes
+# How to Add/Create and Edit Catalog Record Attributes

 **Documentation: [Attributes](https://handbook.arctosdb.org/documentation/attributes.html)**